DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 ### Completed

 One could consider a Feature "Completed" once it has been tested, approved, and is ready for release or has been fully released.
-When the user changes to the Complete status the Feature enters a semi-readonly state, limiting some editability.
+When the user changes to the Complete status the Feature enters a semi-readonly state, limiting some editability such as adding new targeting rules and variations.
 All users will be served a single variation.

 ### Archived